lauxley/jquery.safeguard.js/README.md

     * In "alert" mode, a confirm window will appear asking for the user if he wishes to recover the datas.
     * The "custom" mode let you bind the data recovery as you wish (example on the way).

 * confirm_label

     **default** : "You have unsaved datas, do you want to retrieve them ?"
     change the sentence displayed in the confirm window when the recover_mode is set to "alert".

 * max_age

     **default** : 1 day (60*60*24 seconds)
     The number of seconds a key (and thus a form) will stay in the local storage before being purged.

+* history

+    **default** : 0
+    When history is set to X (X being non-zero), the save method will push the current state in a list of form states, up to a length of X.
+    Note that untill we find a good and generic way to handle this, the load method will still recover the last state, unless you pass it an integer being the index in the history.
+    It is your responsability to create an interface to recover data from this list.
+    Also, note that it is not recommanded to use the save_mode "change" because in this case the history will grow very quickly.
+    Another convenient method is getDatas, like load, you can pass it an optional integer.

 Example snippet